lukensmall/pkg_ping/README.md

 -O will override and search for snapshot mirrors if it is a release; and will search for release mirrors if it a snapshot.
    Useful when you are running a pre-release snapshot without available release mirrors or...are just curious?

+-r will not automatically restart if there is a ftplist download error.
+It will return a value of 2 instead.

--s will accept floating-point timeout like 1.5 seconds using strtod() and handrolled validation, eg. "-s 1.5", default 5.
+-s will accept floating-point timeout like 1.5 seconds using strtold() and handrolled validation, eg. "-s 1.5", default 5.

 -S (“Secure only”) option will convert the http mirrors to https mirrors.
 Otherwise, http mirrors will be chosen. http mirrors are likely faster than all https mirror selections, however they pass over the internet without encryption.